 * LightStream Terms and Conditions:

-APR Disclosure: Your APR may differ based on loan purpose, amount, term, and your credit profile.
-Rate is quoted with AutoPay discount, which is only available when you select AutoPay prior to loan funding.
-Rates under the invoicing option are 0.50% higher.
+Your loan terms, including APR, may differ based on loan purpose, amount, term length, and your credit profile.
+Rate is quoted with AutoPay discount.
+AutoPay discount is only available prior to loan funding.
+Rates without AutoPay are 0.50% higher.
+If your application is approved, your credit profile will determine whether your loan will be unsecured or secured.
 Subject to credit approval.
 Conditions and limitations apply.
 Advertised rates and terms are subject to change without notice.

 ** Marcus By Goldman Sachs® Offer Terms and Conditions: